OpenDirective/opendirective.github.io/_posts/2019-08-04-hyperapp-micro-framework.md

 ## Actions

-Functions that are called as the result of user actions.
+Functions that are called as the result of user actions and which update the state.
 They abstract DOM events and are passed the current state, returning the new state.

 ## Subscriptions